-In accordance with this regulation, the analysis of the effects of options, i.e. measures/groups of measures is carried out in relation to the following types of effects: 1) financial effects, 2) economic effects, 3) effects on society, 4) effects on the environment, 5) management effects.
+In accordance with this regulation, the analysis of the effects of options, i.e. measures/groups of measures is carried out in relation to the following types of effects:

+- 1) economic effects, 2) social effects, 3) effects on the environment and climate change, - 4) governance effects, 5) financial effects, 6) risks.